sktime/sktime/README.rst

 * Supervised/panel forecasting,
 * Time series segmentation,
 * Time-to-event and event risk modelling,
-* Unsupervised tasks and diagnostic visualization,
+* Unsupervised tasks such as motif discovery and anomaly detection, and diagnostic visualization,
-* On-line and streaming tasks such as anomaly detection, motif discovery.
+* On-line and streaming tasks, e.g., in variation of the above.

 The package is under active development.
 Development takes place in the `sktime <https://github.com/alan-turing-institute/sktime>`_ repository on Github.